jlbradha/Website_Ecology/content/Overview.md

 Prerequisites include one of the following: ENVS 202, BIO 150, CHEM 104, or COSC 101

-*If you do not have one of these prerequites, please come see me!
+*If you do not have one of these prerequisites, please come see me!
 I am happy to make exceptions, when appropriate, for students with non-scientific backgrounds*.

 ## Grading